 Under the MWIS, obstruction to windows due to decoration or furniture placed inside the building or individual premises cannot be considered as an excuse for exemption from the prescribed inspection.
 On the contrary, the condition of these windows may have been overlooked by the owners or occupants, thus posing a higher risk of danger to the public.
 Therefore, the owners have to arrange inspection to these windows to ensure public safety.

-Rivets or screws found loosened/missing/with greyish white powder or rusting must be replaced.
-The renewed components shall be of such material and size not inferior to that of the original design and measures against bi-metallic action shall be provided.
-For better corrosion resistance, the best practice is to replace the defective or missing rivets or screws by stainless steel rivets or screws.
+Rivets or screws found loosened/missing/with greyish white powder or rusting must be replaced and the renewed components shall be of such material and size not inferior to that of the original design.
+When replacing a hinge, at least 3 numbers of rivets or screws shall be used.
+When replacing a hinge with a stainless steel hinge, or replacing the rivets or screws of an existing stainless steel hinge, stainless steel rivets or screws must be used.